ec-jrc/cbm/docs/calendar_view.md

 The variables in the initialization part of the script allows one to define inputs and outputs and to customize the different operations performed by the script.

 ### Authentication and data access
 These scripts are using RESTful API for CbM.
-There are instructions provided on how to build a RESTful API for CbM at the wiki page [https://github.com/ec-jrc/cbm/wiki/Build-RESTful-API-with-Flask-for-CbM](https://jrc-cbm.readthedocs.io/en/latest/api_build.html).
+See the [documentation on how to "Build RESTful API with Flask for CbM"](https://jrc-cbm.readthedocs.io/en/latest/api_build.html).
 To access the RESTful services it is necessary to provide login information.
 In this respect, the username, password and the data url (url_base variable) have to be properly configured.
 Alternatively JRC’s RESTful API for CbM provides limited sample open datasets and can be used for testing and demonstration purposes.
 A temporary account can be requested from JRC GTCAP.

 ### Cloud categories